Silvan254/Deploying-pfsensse-firewall-in-a-virtual-machine-/README.md

     pfSense ISO image downloaded from the official website.

 Steps
-1. Create a New Virtual Machine
+1. Create a New Virtual Machine:
     Open VirtualBox and click on New.
     Enter the name for your VM (e.g., pfSense).
     Set the type to BSD and the version to FreeBSD (64-bit).